IBM-Cloud/vpc-transit/README.md

 - 52.116.134.171 - Floating IP address of the remote VSI.
 Not used in the test.
 You can also ssh to this VSI and run `tcpdump` to troubleshoot
 - 10.1.1.4 - Local IP address of the remote VSI.

 A heavily filtered example.
-Reproduce the test result in the first shell:
+Reproduce the test result in your own shell:

 ```
 $ ssh root@150.240.64.113